ejoebstl/rds-postgres-backup-s3-secure/README.md

-*This Project is currently in alpha state, being tested*
+*This Project is currently in beta state, being tested.
+Please help by giving feedback.*

 # rds-postgres-backup-s3-secure
 This docker image is designed to be used on AWS ECS.
 It creates a dump of a postgres database on RDS, compresses it, encrypts it using assymetric crypto, and uploads it to s3.
 All permissions are managed via IAM.